EthanGunter/EthicalMatch-docs/README.md

 - **Open-Source & Transparent**: Fully open-source decision making and source code.
 We.
 Hide.
 Nothing.

 # Want to Get Involved?
 Regardless of your skillset, there's a place for you to help!
-Check out our [getting involved](Join%20the%20Team!/README.md) document for various ways you can contribute to the success of EthicalMatch.
+Check out our [team](Join%20the%20Team!/README.md) page for various ways you can contribute to the success of EthicalMatch.

 > [!Note]
 > *This project is very young*.
 You'll likely run into pages that aren't finished, or don't even exist yet.
 This is a perfect opportunity to start contributing!
 Follow [[this]] guide to get started.